Body and Mind both Reflect who we Are

-In my title, I am using the word “weighty” to mean important, rather than what the bathroom scales tell you in the morning!
+In my original title for this article ("Is your body weighty?"), I was using the word “weighty” to mean important, rather than what the bathroom scales tell you in the morning!
 Elsewhere on our website, you will find articles where we have been thinking about gender, which needs to be rooted in a person’s natural sex (ie the maleness or femaleness that is apparent from the person’s body).
 This article considers our bodies more generally, starting by looking at some of the cultural trends that have left us disconnected from our bodies and then exploring the significance of our bodies and what they can tell us about ourselves.

 It is helpful to begin by exploring how recent changes in our society have affected how we view and experience our bodies, in contrast to how former generations might have seen them.

 In the Internet age, we are increasingly disembodied, relating through screens and instant messages rather than by eye contact or by hearing the human voice.
 Many of us begin and end our days with our smartphones.
 We might give more regard to virtual approval than we do to the embraces or smiles of the people we encounter in person each day.